hudecof/ansible_atlassian-jira/README.md

 any version of java on your server.
 Use any existing java roles to do that.
 I have my own role `hudecof.java` to do that.

-You could preffer another  *database* as me.
+You could prefer another  *database* as me.
 So this is out of scope too.

 The *tar.gz* version do not have startup script.
 I use `supervisord` to do this job.
 I will generate template for `supervisord` and `init.d` and put it into *instalation dorectory* directory.